Tireswind/ADTIST24/README.md

 This repository contains the Automated Detection of Tropes in Short Texts project.

-# Automated Detection of Tropes In Short Vaccine Texts
+# Automated Detection of Tropes In Short Texts
 Our project has the ambition to tackle the challenge of detecting tropes in the social media context.
 The first two approaches involved Fine-Tuning pretrained Bert models, while the third and fourth approaches served as a mean of comparison by using a Zero-Shot classification through ChatGPT and LLama.

 # Abstract